otabuzzman/otabuzzman.com/content/posts/tornado-java-1/index.md

 While searching for a CUDA JNI I came across [Alan Kamnisky's](https://www.cs.rit.edu/~ark/) [Parallel Java 2 library](https://www.cs.rit.edu/~ark/pj2.shtml) (PJ2).
 Alan is a (now retired) professor at the Rochester Institute of Technology.
 For his lectures he wrote PJ2 and the accompanying book [Big CPU, Big Data](https://www.cs.rit.edu/~ark/bcbd_2/).
 There were other CUDA JNI implementations at the time (e.g. jCUDA), but I stuck with PJ2 because it also provides APIs for Java parallelization on multiple CPU cores, as well as abstractions for executing code on multiple nodes.

 PJ2 made things a lot easier, but there was still a need to write and compile a CUDA kernel.
-These tasks in turn made it necessary to acquire knowledge of programming NVIDIA accelerators and learn how to use the corresponding tools, APIs, and SDKs.
+This in turn required learning how to use the necessary tools and APIs in NVIDIA's CUDA Toolkit.
 I ended up with a somewhat confusing codebase and build system which both are more difficult to maintain than in pure Java.
 Last but not least, the implementation is tied to NVIDIA.
 For other, also common accelerators, the learning curve must be gone through again.

 ## TornadoVM

-TornadoVM provides a simple API for scheduling Java code to run on popular accelerators (AMD, Intel, NVIDIA) without requiring programmers to leave the Java ecosystem.
+[TornadoVM](https://www.tornadovm.org) provides a simple API for scheduling Java code to run on popular accelerators (AMD, Intel, NVIDIA) without requiring programmers to leave the Java ecosystem.
 TornadoVM does all the heavy lifting of preparing and executing Java code on accelerators, including transferring data between host and device.

 One question in a parallelization project is _what_ should be parallelized.
 The answer is most likely _loops_ if it's a single program that's meant to run on a single computer.
 In general, loops whose iterations work with data that is independent of the data of the other iterations are candidates for parallelization.